amin-nikanjam/On-Assessing-The-Safety-of-Reinforcement-Learning-algorithms-Using-Formal-Methods/README.md

 # On-Assessing-The-Safety-of-Reinforcement-Learning-algorithms-Using-Formal-Methods
 This code contain files that we use to implement our techniques regarding the behavior of an RL agent when facing moving adversaries.

-Additional informations regarding our techniques can be found in our paper.
-The link to proceedings will be made available soon.
+# Implementation

-Each .py files represent a scenario of the environment and the .dtmc is our code for probabilistic model checking
+Each .py files is ready to run and implement a scenario of our environment.

+1.